 About the Program

-Admission to the theatre and performance BA program is separate from and has no bearing on admission to the acting BFA program.
+Please note: Admission to the Theatre and Performance BA program is separate from and has no bearing on admission to the Acting BFA program.